Primary Care Program

 Residents will have 13 blocks of a combination of these rotations over their final two years.

-Please visit our 'Rotations & Clinics' page to learn more about the inpatient rotations & outpatient clinics that our residents rotate through.
+Please visit our 'Rotations and Clinics' page to learn more about the inpatient rotations and outpatient clinics that our residents rotate through.

-PC residents on PC Outpatient Blocks meet every Tuesday morning (8 to noon) for interactive seminars on core primary care topics.
-This is in addition to the core cohort curriculum delivered to the larger residency, grand rounds, MMQS conference, and specialty conferences on elective.
+PC and TEACH residents on ambulatory blocks meet every Tuesday morning (8 to 12) for interactive seminars on core primary care topics.
+This is in addition to the core cohort curriculum every resident attends, grand rounds, MMQS conference, and specialty conferences while on elective.

 Key topics covered include: